You are here

-Dr Novakovic has published over 40 manuscripts, including in top journals Cell, Cell Metabolism, Cell Host Microbe, PNAS and Genome Research.
-He is currently CIA on an NHMRC New Investigator Grant (2019-2021) and CIC on an NHMRC Project Grant (2019-2021) and CIA on an NHMRC Investigator Grant (2020-2024).
+Dr Novakovic has published over 50 manuscripts, including in top journals Cell, Cell Metabolism, Cell Host Microbe, PNAS and Genome Research.
+He is currently CIA on an NHMRC New Investigator Grant (2019-2021), CIC on an NHMRC Project Grant (2019-2021) and CIA on an NHMRC Investigator Grant (2020-2024).

 2013 – NHMRC (Australia) Early Career Fellowship (CJ Martin Overseas Fellowship)

 2010 – M.A.
 Bartlett Research Scholarship Fund Special Travel Grants-in-Aid